Month: October 2014

 (see also: Agile Moment: Equating Story Points to Time, Scrum Effort Estimation, Practical Guide Story Points Estimation, How Story Points relate to hours, Story Points vs. Task Hours, Planning Poker)

-Estimating story points for user stories that implement features on the Scrum teams product roadmap or product backlog is a critical planning exercise.
+Estimating story points for user stories that implement features on the Scrum teams product roadmap / product backlog is a critical planning exercise.
 All Scrum teams should utilize planning methods to estimate engineering efforts for future work.
 There are many possible methods available to estimate effort.
-However, for teams that are using agile methods like Scrum, a proven, highly effective method of choice is Planning Poker.
+However, for teams that are using Agile frameworks like Scrum, a proven, highly effective method of choice is Planning Poker.
 The overall goal of planning poker is to establish a clear consensus on an estimate for a given scope of work or user story.

 What a really, really stupid and unconstitutional idea.
 That is, for the Federal Government to dictate to private companies that they publish private information.

 First there was #antennaegate, then the infusible stories on the new Apple iPhone 6 bending (see 5 million articles/posts/videos of whining on #bendgate) under 80 lbs or more of highly unusual physical forces.
 Now the media and fashion challenged (read: nimrods who stuff their expensive tech in tight fitting jeans, then bend over) people are stuck in “we don’t have a story” mode again (or I’m bored and have no journalism skills?) with a dig on Samsung over #gapgate.
 Read the rest of this entry »